sethforprivacy/sethforprivacy.com/content/posts/dispelling-monero-fud.md

 This is probably the most common point of FUD brought against Monero, and is caused by the complexity and nuance involved in understanding how supply audits work in cryptocurrencies.

-Monero's supply can be easily audited by anyone running a Monero node, but this process does rely on the soundness of the `monerod` software implementation and the validity of cryptography used in rangeproofs that verify amounts in each transaction without revealing them.
+Monero's supply can be easily audited by anyone running a Monero node, but this process does rely on the soundness of the `monerod` software implementation and the validity of cryptography used in range-proofs.
+These range-proofs allow it to be *mathematically proven* that the inputs and outputs of each transaction add up to zero *without* revealing amounts, ensuring that the supply is sound and not inflated in any way.
+Every node on the network is validating these range-proofs in each transaction every time a transaction is first seen, and validating all historical range-proofs when initially syncing.

-This audit is possible because coinbase transactions (those transactions that are mining rewards in each block including issuance + transaction fees) are intentionally transparent and amounts of these outputs are not obfuscated in any way.
-Monero users running a node can simply validate these totals on-demand, and all node owners are constantly verifying the amounts in transactions via range proofs.
+A manual audit is possible because coinbase transactions (those transactions that are mining rewards in each block including issuance + transaction fees) are intentionally transparent and amounts of these outputs are not obfuscated in any way.
+Monero users running a node can simply validate these totals on-demand, and all node owners are constantly verifying the amounts in transactions via range-proofs.

 Unlike Bitcoin, however, Monero users cannot simply do "napkin math" and validate the supply by manually adding up UTXO amounts, as transactions are never known-spent by the network, only by the parties involved in each specific transaction.
 This does force some added reliance on code/cryptography over Bitcoin, but as-of-yet I know of *no one* validating the Bitcoin supply this way.
-It does remain a valuable advantage of a transparent cryptocurrency, though it comes at the cost of transactional privacy of every user in the system.
+It does remain a valuable advantage of a transparent cryptocurrency, though it comes at the cost of the transactional privacy of every user in the system.

 ***Resources***